jessemyers/actions-test/README.md

 # GitHub Actions Test

-This repo is a toy to test some behaviors of GitHub actions.
+This repo is a toy to test the behavior of condition GitHub actions in conjunction with branch protection that requires checks.